mikich-k2v/K2View-Academy/articles/34_JMX_statistics/01_JMX_overview.md

 Various statistics using JMX counters in Fabric can be gathered.
 The following is a list of the main Statistics fields that can be monitored:

 - Processes, provides information about the major services running in Fabric during execution.
-- Actions, like schema maintenances and Fabric commands.
+- Actions, like schema maintenance and Fabric commands.
 - Transactions, Web Services statistics.
 - Resources, like Cassandra, tasks and JDBC or mdb sessions.
 - iidFinder, messages related to iidFinder queries and events.
-- Custom, provides statistics to the MBeans you would have manually added to the Java code.
+- Custom, provides statistics to the MBeans that have been manually added to the Java code.

 Note that all JMX metrics can be accessed using monitoring tools such as Grafana or Kibana.